How To Prevent Diabetes

 - Eat at home, bring lunch to work, and stay away from fast food.

-- Learn to "Create your Plate".
+- Learn how to create your plate.
 Divide your plate in half.
-Fill one half with a non-starchy vegetable.
-Divide the other half into thirds.
-Fill one third with grains or starchy vegetables.
-Fill one third with meat or protein of some sort.
-Put some fruit in the last third.
+Fill one half with fruits and vegetables.
+Divide the other half in half.
+Fill one half with grains or starchy vegetables (called "cereal" in picture below).
+Fill one half with meat or protein of some sort.

 - Don't lose hope if you eat something you shouldn't.
 A habit takes at least 6 weeks to break, and our eating habits are just that.
 Remember Rome was not built in a day.
 Change take persistence.